Skip to content

 Things to do in Washington, D.C.
 1

-Washington, D.C. is one of the most popular USA destinations.
+Washington, D.C., is one of the most famous USA destinations.

 It would take weeks to explore everything there is to do in Washington, D.C.
 There is simply too much to see and do.
 To help you get the most out of the city and plan the perfect itinerary, we’ve listed 14 of the best things to do in Washington, D.C.